 There is a Bordbistro and/or Bordrestaurant on all ICE trains.
 Depending on the time of the day, you can choose from various breakfast menus to suit any taste or main dishes from the à la carte menu.
 In addition to the standard dishes, the menu often features German and European regional specialities.
 The Bordbistro serves snacks and a wide selection of beverages which you can enjoy there or take back to your seat.
 In 1st Class coaches a selection of beverages and meals from our menus can be served at your seat on request.
 Snacks and beverages are also available at your seat in 2nd Class.

 The most recent ICE train is sure to impress, offering virtually non-stop connections between major German cities.
 The Berlin-Frankfurt and Hamburg-Duisburg sprinters shorten your travelling time by roughly one hour, saving you valuable time.
 The sprinter is perfect for business travel.
-Prices are minimal; only EUR 11.50 more in 2nd and 1st Class, making the sprinter a convenient choice for your next trip.
+The ICE sprinter is no longer subject to a supplement or compulsory reservations.

 ICE T: on the cutting edge…literally!

 This generation of ICE features advanced and completely safe tilting technology to make the best use of the DB Bahn network.

 The reason for an ICE with tilting technology